Valerie Bertinelli's Tragic Real-Life Story

 She also recounted in her memoir that her ex-husband came to her home on Thanksgiving 2019, less than a year before he died, to talk with her privately and present her with a gift.
 "He wants me to know he messed up [during our marriage]," she wrote.
 "I contributed to our troubles too and I am also sorry."
 Their complex love story lasted until Van Halen's last breath on October 6, 2020, with Bertinelli at his side.

-After the death of her ex-husband, Eddie Van Halen," Valerie Bertinelli posted a loving tribute on Instagram, only to find herself on the receiving end of horrible comments.
+After the death of her ex-husband, Eddie Van Halen, Valerie Bertinelli posted a loving, since-deleted tribute on Instagram, only to find herself on the receiving end of horrible comments.
 Haters suggested that Bertinelli was being insensitive to Van Halen's current wife and was using his death to bring attention to herself.
-She talked about the experience in a 2021 interview on "Today With Hoda & Jenna," saying, "It's weird.
+She talked about the experience in an interview on "Today with Hoda & Jenna" in 2021, saying, "It's weird.
 Grief shame is something I never thought would happen to me.
 I don't want to talk about it right now, but I knew the man for 40 years.
 I was 20 when I met him.
 I still loved him.
 We spent a lot of time together.
 He's the father of my son.
 He's the father of the greatest gift in my life."

 For his part, Vitale didn't seem to care about being hurtful as he went after his ex-wife's money, claiming that he was unable to find work after leaving his career as a financial planner to help his wife grow her own business.
 Even with a prenup in place, Bertinelli still ended up paying a reported settlement of over $2 million.
 However, according to the cookbook author, it was money well spent.
-She took to Instagram the day after her divorce was final, saying she was "happily divorced" and that it was "finally over."
+She took to Instagram the day after her divorce was final, writing in a since-deleted post that she was "happily divorced" and that it was "finally over."

-She may have said she was happy about her divorce, but the scale told her otherwise.
 Between the death of Eddie Van Halen and her subsequent divorce from Tom Vitale, Bertinelli turned to the one thing that wouldn't let her down: food.
-In another appearance on "Today With Hoda & Jenna" in 2022, she said that this was just her body's way of protecting itself.
+In another appearance on "Today with Hoda & Jenna" in 2022, she said that this was just her body's way of protecting itself.
 "I know this weight is protecting me right now and when I get healthier internally and emotionally that weight will come off," she said.

-She suffered the loss of her friend Betty White
+Bertinelli suffered the loss of her co-star Betty White

-When Betty White passed away on December 31, 2021, America mourned the loss of one of its most iconic actresses.
+When Betty White died on December 31, 2021, America mourned the loss of one of its most iconic actors.
 But the loss hit close to home for Valerie Bertinelli, who shared the small screen with White for six seasons of the sitcom "Hot in Cleveland."
 Along with fans across the world, Bertinelli took to social media to mourn, tweeting, "Rest in peace, sweet Betty.
-My God, how bright heaven must be right now."
+My God, how bright heaven must be right now" (via People).

-Bertinelli received an outpouring of support from fans and fellow celebrities alike, including Demi Lovato, who wrote in the post's comments, "I love you.
+Bertinelli received an outpouring of support from fans and fellow celebrities alike, including Demi Lovato, who wrote in the post's comments (via People), "I love you.
 You said it yourself, you're already enough ...
 I'm sorry you had to deal [with] this.
-Here for you always 🙏🏼💞."
-Bertinelli's Wolfgang Van Halen also once again jumped to his mother's defense, commenting, "You're perfect the way you are, Ma.
+Here for you always."
+Bertinelli's son, Wolfgang Van Halen, also once again jumped to his mother's defense, commenting, "You're perfect the way you are, Ma.
 I love you."
-Bertinelli showed her appreciation for her supporters in a now-deleted Instagram Story, saying, "Thank you.
+Bertinelli showed her appreciation for her supporters in an Instagram Story, saying, "Thank you.
 There's so much kindness out there, I certainly don't feel so alone anymore."

-She drew backlash for her involvement in diet culture
+Tons of backlash followed Valerie Bertinelli for her involvement in diet culture

 In an excerpt from her book, "Enough Already: Learning to Love the Way I Am Today," she wrote that she took the job primarily out of necessity.
 "I wasn't trying to get healthy or deal with the reasons I had gained weight over the years," she wrote.
 "I had split from Ed and I refused to take money from him.
 As a single working mom I needed to make money.
 Jenny Craig was a good job."